dyedgreen/comp-phys/README.md

 ## Build instructions

-To build and run the project, use `make` or `make project-run`.
+To build and run the project, use `make` or `make run` (faster, no test).
 To only build the project binary, use `make project`.

-To build and run all assignment code with default data a simple `make assignment` should suffice.
+To build and run all assignment code with default data and generate the assignment report a simple `make assignment` should suffice.

-To generate the submitted reports run `make pdf` and to generate the submitted ZIP archive run `make zip`.
+To generate the submitted report run `make pdf` and to generate the submitted ZIP archive run `make zip`.

 ## PNG and other Graph Formats